CarinaAJ/p3-last-chapter/README.md

 ### Thank you & Receipt

-At this stage the user is being thanked for supporting his local bookshop and a small receipt will be printed.
-Another delay of 2 second has been added before the receipt has been 'printed'.
-On this receipt the user will find the address of the shop, the title and price of the book he ordered and the date and time.
+At this stage, the user is being thanked for supporting his local bookshop, and a small receipt will be printed.
+Another delay of 2 seconds has been added before the receipt has been 'printed'.
+On this receipt, the user will find the address of the shop, the title and price of the book he ordered, and the date and time.

 ![Thanks & Receipt](readme-assets/receipt.png)

 ## Last choice

-The user is now being asked if he wishes to place an other order or leave the shop.
-If he wishes to leave he is asked to enter N and a goodbye message pops up and the programme ends.
+The user is now being asked if he wishes to place another order or leave the shop.
+If he wishes to leave, he is asked to enter N, and a goodbye message pops up and the programme ends.

 ![Leave Shop](readme-assets/last-choice-exit.png)

-If he wishes to place an other order he is asked to enter Y and the programme starts again from the begining.
+If he wishes to place another order, he is asked to enter Y and the programme starts again from the beginning.

 ![Order another book](readme-assets/last-choice-new-start.png)